teramako/Jagabata.psm/docs/en-US/cmdlets/Update-AnsibleNotificationTemplate.md

 ```

 ### -Id
-NotificationTemplate ID to be updated.
+NotificationTemplate ID or its resource object to be updated.

 ```yaml
 Type: UInt64